Niraj21611/voyagevista/README.md

 # voyageVista

-voyageVista is your go to travel planner enabling access to real world map allowing user's to seamlessly pin point there visited location and list there memories
+voyageVista is your go-to travel planner enabling access to real-world map allowing users to seamlessly pin point there visited locations and list there memories

 ---